 Why we chose it: This daybed doesn’t take up much space—and doesn’t cost a fortune either.

 It doesn’t get much simpler, or more affordable, than this daybed.
-With no couch-to-bed conversion necessary, it’s the best of both worlds, offering you an extra flexible piece of furniture.
+With no couch-to-bed conversion necessary, it’s the best of both worlds, offering you an extra-flexible piece of furniture.
 Just ask yourself a few questions.
 Velvet or linen?
 Twin, full, or queen?
 Will you place it in a guest room, kid’s bedroom, or office?
-The only (potential) downside to this daybed: The mattress is sold separately.
-Though at this price point, that allows you to invest in a mattress that’s the perfect size and firmness for you.
+The only (potential) downside: The mattress is sold separately.
+Though at this price point that allows you to invest in one that’s the perfect size and firmness for you.

-Best Sleeper Sofa With a Storage Chaise: EQ3 Reva Sectional Sofa Sleeper
+Best Extra Storage: EQ3 Reva Sectional Sofa Sleeper